There are many beautiful places in Cambodia to visit, some are hidden in its own nature, some are already explored by the tourists.

 3. Mekong River – Kratie

-it is my home city, it’s where i spent my childhood there. as i said somewhere i was a child of the river. when i was young, i spent the rest of my time from school at the river bank.
+Kratie is my hometown.
+It’s where I spent my childhood there.
+As I said somewhere I was a child of the river.
+When I was young, I spent the rest of my time from school at the river bank.

-it’s the only place in Cambodia where you can see the dolphins. not in a trained way but natural. when you arrive there, ask people where you can see the dolphins, rend a motor from your guesthouse or ask for a motor taxi if you dare not to drive, but it would be a good experience to explore the city by motor.
+When you arrive there, ask people where you can see the dolphins, rent a motor from your guesthouse or ask for a motor taxi if you dare not to drive, but it would be a good experience to explore the city by the motor.

-i did it with some of people coming from France, we ride the motor from village to village, we didn’t take the usual road but very small road from house to house, it was a nice experience.
+I did it with some of the people coming from France, we ride the motor from village to village, we didn’t take the usual road but the very small road from house to house, it was a nice experience.

-you would need to rend a boat which i would say it would cost you nothing, and get yourself on the river and spot the dolphins. you have to be a good photographer if you want to got such a photo.
+you would need to rent a boat which I would say it would cost you nothing, and get yourself on the river and spot the dolphins.

 photo by Samantha Melamed